org-badiff/badiff/README.md

 A pure-java byte-level diffing library for working with large inputs, taking advantage of parallel processing during optimization.

-## Development & Issue Tracking
-[This github repo](https://github.com/org-badiff/badiff)  is a mirror of the definitive repo hosted on [stash.robindps.com](http://stash.robindps.com/projects/BDF/repos/badiff/browse).

-The primary issue tracker is at [jira.robindps.com](http://jira.robindps.com/browse/BDF/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel).
-Issues created via [github issue tracker](https://github.com/org-badiff/badiff/issues) will be imported into the JIRA, but responded to on github.

 badiff has no external dependencies, but requires Java 1.6 or higher.  badiff is released under a BSD license.

 ## Find it on maven: